kfreemantle/storefront/README.md

-# Lab 36 - Redux Storefront
+# Lab 36, 37 - Redux Storefront

 ## Project: Application State with Redux

 ### Author: Kyle Freemantle

 ### Problem Domain

+This is an application intended to mock a storefront, using Redux and Material UI for functionality/styling.

 ### Links and Resources